Narcissistic personality disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and

 NPD is one of the least studied personality disorders.
 It appears to be prevalent, highly comorbid with other psychiatric disorders, and associated with significant psychosocial disability.
 NPD is difficult to treat, and can complicate the treatment of co-occurring disorders.

 The epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis of NPD are reviewed here.
 Treatment of narcissistic personality disorder is described separately.
 The epidemiology, clinical manifestations, assessment, and diagnosis of other personality disorders are also described separately.
-(See "Treatment of narcissistic personality disorder" and "Personality disorders" and "Borderline personality disorder: Epidemiology, clinical features, course, assessment, and diagnosis" and "Antisocial personality disorder: Epidemiology, clinical manifestations, course and diagnosis".)
+(See "Treatment of narcissistic personality disorder" and "Overview of personality disorders" and "Borderline personality disorder: Epidemiology, clinical features, course, assessment, and diagnosis" and "Antisocial personality disorder: Epidemiology, clinical manifestations, course and diagnosis".)

 - Caligor E, Levy KN, Yeomans FE.
 Narcissistic personality disorder: diagnostic and clinical challenges.
 Am J Psychiatry 2015; 172:415.